rsantrod/katacoda-scenarios/oda02-skill-definition/step6.md

 ![Oracle Digital Assistant Train button](assets/train-button.jpg) Click on the 'Train' button and select 'Trainer Ht'.

 Once the trainig has finnished, you can start testing.
-On the intents apge, click on 'Try It Out!' link.
+On the intents page, click on 'Try It Out!' link.

 You can write the phrase on the tester and it will be evaluated, asigning a confidence percentage to each Intent.
 You can try the following phrases.